sblantipodi/firefly_luciferin/docs/index.md

 ### In this release:

-- ***No firmware update required***: requires `Glow Worm Luciferin` firmware (v5.7.2).
+- ***No firmware update required***
 - Added HSL control panel.
 (Closes #64)
-  The HSL Tuning control panel contains settings used to adjust the Hue, Saturation, and Lightness of the LED strip.
+  The new HSL tuning control panel contains settings used to adjust the Hue, Saturation, and Lightness of the LED strip.
 HSL tuning can be used to make slight shifts in hue to individual colors, to desaturate specific colors and to brighten or darken those colors.
+- Change color temperature/brightness requires screen capture restart to take effect.
+Fixed.

 ### In the previous release: